sikang/mpl_ros/README.md

 ================== Traj -- total J: 9.000000, total time: 10.000000
 ================ Refined traj -- total J: 7.537635, total time: 10.000000
 ```

-Another example using ellipsoid model can be found in `test_node/launch/test_primitive_cloud`, in which a point cloud is used as obstacle course, and the robot is modeled as ellipsoid.
-More information will be updated later.
+Another example using ellipsoid model can be found in `test_node/launch/test_primitive_cloud`, in which a point cloud is used as obstacles, and the robot is modeled as ellipsoid.
+More information about planning SE(3) space can be found in the paper ["Search-based Motion Planning for Aggressive Flight in SE(3)"](https://arxiv.org/pdf/1710.02748.pdf).

 The planned trajectory and voxel map are visualized in Rviz as: